 When she isn’t raising money and volunteering for non-profits with local and global impact, she reads and writes picture books and novels for young readers.
-Her debut middle grade novel, The Order of Things, is forthcoming from Nancy Paulsen Books.
+Her debut middle grade novel, The Order of Things, is now available from Nancy Paulsen Books.
 This powerful story about chosen family, grief, and compassion is a Junior Library Guild Gold Selection and has received three starred reviews.
-Her second picture book, A Century for Caroline, with Denene Millner Books, is scheduled for Fall 2024.
+Her second picture book, A Century for Caroline, with Denene Millner Books is scheduled for Fall 2024.

 Kaija has called many places home over the years—New Jersey, Maryland, DC, California, Louisiana—and currently lives, writes, and plays in Cambridge, Massachusetts, with her two bonsai and her Beloved.
 For the latest on book news and upcoming events, follow her on Instagram and Twitter @mizzkalwrites71.

 How do you say Kaija’s first name?
 Ki-JAH

 Kaija Langley Headshot (Hi-Res) – photo credit: Andre Bogard